gxdreamy/Markdown/README.md

 # Markdown
 This repo shows how to us markdown.
-This is a new line.

 ---
 # Heading 1